Euphredes/Euphredes/README.txt

 sensations preceding the minimal interpretations that produce what is ordinarily called "objectivity."
-The words of the document are raw sensual experiences dressed in analytical yet poetic
+The words of the book are raw
+sensual experiences dressed in analytical yet poetic
 interpretations: analysis and